thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.15 (Separation Of NPC-and-PC)
+* Better separated the NPC and PC sheet functions.
+Small update, but important for the future.

 #### 0.1.14 (NPCs Are People Too Update)
 * Added better templating to the template templates so I can template better between the templates.
 * NPC sheets are now visually distinct (AKA all the non-important stuff is taken out) from the player sheet.
 No more lazy copy-pasting between the two!